TjBruhn/amazon-park-map/README.md

 # Amazon Park Community Experience App
 G777 Capstone Project #2, University of Wisconsin-Madision, Master's in GIS Development

-Web mapping application for users to submite experiences in Amazon park.\
+Web mapping application for users to submit experiences in Amazon park.\
 Created with React and the ArcGIS Javascript SDK.